m0zjo-code/signaldoctor-zmqserver/README.md

 python3 spectrum_processor.py -i /your/file.wav
 ```

-Processing live IQ data from GNURadio:  %%%TBC%%%
+Processing live IQ data from network:
 ```sh
 python3 spectrum_processor.py -i 127.0.0.1:3343
 ```

 A config file "spectrum_processor.cfg" (default name) controls the main operation parameters.

-#### Spectrum Classifier %%%TBC%%%
+#### Spectrum Classifier
 This module takes IQ packets taken from the Spectrum Processor and runs them through the classification network/s.
 The following functions are implemented:
 - Feature calculation
-- The data is run through the neiral network/s
+- The data is run through the neural network/s
 - The predicted signal class, bandwith, location and other misc details are transmitted over the network

 ```sh